-In Fig.[\ref{fig: horizon vs effective action}], we see that the increase of the size of the black hole, determined by its outer horizon $r_+$, increases the Euclidean action for all combinations of parameters.
-Therefore, smaller black holes possess a greater tunneling probability than larger black holes.
+In Fig.[\ref{fig: horizon vs effective action}], we see that the increase in the size of the black hole, determined by its outer horizon $r_+$, increases the Euclidean action for all combinations of parameters.
+Therefore, smaller black holes have a greater tunnelling probability than larger black holes.
 This suggests that the smaller black holes are \textit{relatively less classical} as they can absorb charged particles isentropically and are prone to violate the entropy bound more efficiently than a large black hole.
 Furthermore, we notice that increasing the mass and the magnitude of angular momentum of the test particle increases the Euclidean action for a fixed size $r_+$ of the black hole, whereas an increase in the magnitude of the charge of the test particles decreases the Euclidean action.
-Therefore, lighter particles with small angular momentum, but large charge, have a large tunneling probability.
-Further, the tunneling probability is larger near the equator for a fixed $r_+$.
+Therefore, lighter particles with small angular momentum, but large charge, have a large tunnelling probability.
+Further, the tunnelling probability is larger near the equator for a fixed $r_+$.